 As per the U.S. BLS (Bureau of Labor Statistics), drywall installers earned a median annual salary of $47,360 as of May 2019.
 The average yearly wage for drywall and ceiling tile installers is $45,700, while the construction taper salary is about $59,070.

 Generally, drywallers in the Northeast, West Coast, and Great Lakes states received the highest average earnings in the country.
 According to the BLS, those working in Hawaii earned the highest average annual wages of those in any state, at $75,310.
 Those in Washington noted the second-highest salaries: $64,150 yearly.
 California, Minnesota, and Oregon trailed closely behind on the BLS’s list of highest-paying states for drywaller work.
-The lowest paying states for this employment were located in the South and Southeast.
+The lowest paying states for this employment were in the South and Southeast.

 Drywallers are in carpenters’ unions, and carpenters’ earnings vary in all regions of the U.S., depending on whether or not they hold union status.
 As per the sixth edition of the Construction Chart Book from the CCRT (Center for Construction Research and Training), carpenters’ salaries vary by region as follows:

 Most drywall finishers were employed by building finishing contractors and attained an average of $50,710 yearly.
 Those hired by nonresidential building construction earned $56,430.
 Drywallers hired in residential building construction achieved an average of $43,700, less than those hired in nonresidential construction.
 Drywallers functioning as foundation, building, and structure exterior contractors earned an average annual wage of $51,570.

 The Bureau of Labor Statistics projects below-average job growth for these experts in the coming decade, estimating a 2% increase in roles for drywallers from 2018-2028.
 Those with experience in the construction industry will have excellent job opportunities.